vydramain/Re.TESRougeFalkreath/README.md

 ####Special features

  1. Dynamic resolution.
 You can play in HD or FullHD mode
  2. Three big location.
-You can enable random generation of dungeon
+You can enable random generation of dungeon location